 - Find out more: asset allocation explained

-What are gilts, government bonds and corporate bonds?
+Why invest in gilts, government bonds and corporate bonds?

 They are designed to pay you a steady income and tend not to offer opportunities for capital growth – at least, not in normal economic times.
-The most common forms of fixed-interest investment are:
+The most common forms of fixed-income investment are: